 We love apps.
 We love free apps.
 And we love paid apps that cost nothing most of all.
 But we don't like pirates, so if you have an eye patch on your face and a parrot on your shoulder, be gone with ye!
-Having said that, there are plenty of legal ways to get paid apps for free on Android, so today we're going to share a few with you.
-Here is our guide on how to get paid Android apps for free.
+Having said that, there are plenty of legal ways to get paid apps for free on Android – including in the Play Store – so today we're going to share a few with you.
+Just follow our guide on how to get paid Android apps for free.

 The Amazon Appstore may be the oft-forgotten little brother of the Google Play Store, but one of the great things about Amazon being second best is that it offers up a free app every day to drag your attention away from Google's monster market.

 You have options on how to get this, just hit the Amazon Appstore online to see the App of the Day listed up the top, or download the regular Amazon app (see screenshots below).
 You can't install the Amazon App Store from the Google Play Store anymore, you need to install it right from the Amazon website.
 Just bear in mind that to use Amazon's Appstore you will need an Amazon login.

 Make sure you go into the Security settings of your Android phone first, then check the box for Allow Unknown Sources and tap OK.
 Once you have installed the app, go ahead and uncheck this button.

 If you don't want to check the Amazon app every day, you can also grab a notification app like Free App Notifier for Amazon (which only works for the US Amazon Appstore) or Daily Free App @Amazon (for global Amazon app stores) for daily alerts - you can install them below.Free App Notifier For Amazon Daily Free App @ Amazon

 AppGratis is one of my favorite apps because every morning I'm greeted by another new app for free.
 There's no overload of offers – just one app a day – curated by Sam the ever-comical developer with the bad jokes.